twm105/olympic-medals-predict/readme.md

 <img src="images/olympic-podium-wide1.jpg" alt="Predicting Olympic Medals" width=800>

 ## Project Overview
 Is it possible to predict the medals table for an Olympic Games using machine learning?
 Can this be done using only publically-available information?
 This project uses traditional ML to train a model on historical Olympic data retrieved from the web, with a focus on XGBoost.
-This focused on summer olypmic Games but some data was collected on Winter Games too.
+This focused on summer Olypmic Games but some data was collected on Winter Games too.

 ## Motivation & Problem Statement
 - A key motivation for this project was learning classic ML (e.g. scikit-learn), with a deeper dive into XGBoost specifically.